Joe Saldana: Racing career

 with a burned valve.
-One week later, at Brands Hatch, however, "Little Joe" brought the Hoffman car home 10th.
+One week later, at Brands Hatch, however, "Little Joe" brought the Hoffman car home tenth.

-In 1979 Championship Auto Racing Teams (CART) had split away from USAC, with each group running their own series.
+In 1979, Championship Auto Racing Teams (CART) had split away from USAC, with each group running their own series.
 The KBHL/Nebraska/Hoffman team decided to race with CART, which was the tougher of the two circuits.
-Joe Saldana was again to be their driver, and he came up with some great efforts in making all the races.
-Joe again made the Indy 500 with a 188.788 mph run, and checkered 16th on race day.
-It was mid-summer when the team hit its stride, running 10th and 8th in a Michigan double-header, 8th at Trenton, N.J., and 6th at Atlanta.
-Joe finished sixteenth in the CART Championship standings.
-Joe also won a USAC midget event at the Eldora Speedway that year.
+Saldana was again to be their driver, and he came up with some great efforts in making all the races.
+He again made the Indy 500 with a 188.788 mph run, and checkered 16th on race day.
+It was mid-summer when the team hit its stride, running tenth and eighth in a Michigan double-header, 8th at Trenton, N.J., and sixth at Atlanta.
+He finished sixteenth in the CART Championship standings.
+Saldana also won a USAC midget event at the Eldora Speedway that year.

 The bubble burst, in 1980, as Saldana and the Hoffman team could not muster the speed for a third straight Indy 500 appearance, and they missed the big show.
-Running selected races due to a limited budget, Joe's best, and only, Indy car finish in 1980 was a 12th at Milwaukee in August.
+Running selected races due to a limited budget, Saldana's best, and only, Indy car finish in 1980 was a 12th at Milwaukee in August.

 Although the Indy car deal was a disappointment, it was good news for dirt track fans, as it meant a stepped up program in that department for "Little Joe".
 He claimed one win, at Terre Haute, and five other top five finishes, while steering the Snell Brothers car to ninth in the season standings.
-Joe ran all the 1980 USAC Dirt Champ shows wheeling the Johnson Sheet Metal Chevy, he finished ninth for the season.
+Saldana ran all the 1980 USAC Dirt Champ shows wheeling the Johnson Sheet Metal Chevy, he finished ninth for the season.

-The year 1981 again found Joe out of the Indy after banging the wall in Hoffman's car.
+The year 1981 again found Saldana out of the Indy after banging the wall in Hoffman's car.
 He followed that by practicing one of the Leader Cards machines, but never made a qualifying attempt.

-By now, Joe's sprint car tail-tank-building business (Plastic Racing Tanks) was limiting his racing somewhat, and he only made a few USAC sprint shows.
+By now, Saldana's sprint car tail-tank-building business (Plastic Racing Tanks) was limiting his racing somewhat, and he only made a few USAC sprint shows.
 Driving the Tipp Machine & Tool Special, he did win on the Indy Fairgrounds mile.

-Joe did make all the USAC dirt champ races in the Johnson Sheet Metal Special with a 5th place at Springfield, Illinois as his best effort.
+Saldana did make all the USAC dirt champ races in the Johnson Sheet Metal Special with a fifth place at Springfield, Illinois as his best effort.
 He ended up in eighth for the year.